Top Of The Food Chain: Do Orcas Have Predators?

 Formation Swimming

-This involves multiple Orca working as a team to create a wave and wash a seal from its ice cap.
-One Orca will be a spotter to locate the seal on the ice, popping its head up to locate exactly where the seal is perched on the ice.
+One Orca will act as a spotter to locate the seal on the ice, popping its head out of the water to locate exactly where the seal is located on the ice.

-The onlooking pod will swim information as fast as they possibly can towards the ice cap to generate a large wave in front of them.
-At the last second, the Orca will duck under the ice cap and the wave created will often wash the seal off the ice cap.
+At the last second, the Orca will swim under the ice cap, and the wave created will often wash the seal off the ice cap.

 Herding Fish